A free Premium account on the FCL.055 website! Read here

 Through water vapour released during fuel combustion.

-Question 159-29 : In an air mass with no clouds the surface temperature is 15°c and the temperature at 1000 m/agl is 13°c. this layer of air is ?
+Question 159-30 : In an air mass with no clouds the surface temperature is 15°c and the temperature at 1000 magl is 13°c this layer of air is ?

 Stable.

-.relative humidity will change if moisture is added to or taken from the air mass or if the temperature changes..if temperature increases, relative humidity decreases and if temperature decreases, relative humidity increases.
+Relative humidity will change if moisture is added to or taken from the air mass or if the temperature changesif temperature increases relative humidity decreases and if temperature decreases relative humidity increasesThe same rate as if the air mass were dry. a lower rate than in dry air, as condensation gives out heat. a higher rate than in dry air, as it gives up latent evaporation heat.

-Question 159-31 : Continuous freezing rain is observed at an airfield. which of the four diagrams is most likely to reflect temperatures above the airfield concerned.
-297 ?
+Question 159-32 : Continuous freezing rain is observed at an airfield which of the four diagrams is most likely to reflect temperatures above the airfield concerned 297 ?

 Diagram 4.

-.there are a few basic elements that need to be in place for freezing rain to occur. there must be a thick layer of warm air in the mid layers of the atmosphere. there also must be a very narrow layer of below freezing temperatures at the surface..
-545.the rain is falling into air with a temperature below 0°c.
+There are a few basic elements that need to be in place for freezing rain to occur there must be a thick layer of warm air in the mid layers of the atmosphere there also must be a very narrow layer of below freezing temperatures at the surface 545the rain is falling into air with a temperature below 0°cDiagram 1. diagram 2. diagram 3.

 Remains constant with height.